KayelGee/control-concealer/README.md

 ## Usage

 Above the layer controls are 3 buttons.
 One is the development tab, another the production tab.
 You can switch between these two by clicking on the button.
-To edit which tools are hidden in the current tab click the edit button.
-Then select all tools you want hidden by right-clicking it.
+To edit which tools(or sidebar tabs) are hidden in the current tab click the edit button.
+Then select all tools(or sidebar tabs) you want hidden by right-clicking it.
 Then to save your selection press the edit button again.

 ![](control-concealer.gif)